mandymejia/BayesfMRI/README.md

 ## Important Note on Dependencies:

+`BayesfMRI` depends on the `ciftiTools` package, which requires an installation of Connectome Workbench.
+It can be installed from the [HCP website](https://www.humanconnectome.org/software/get-connectome-workbench).

 The INLA package is required, which, due to a CRAN policy, will not be installed automatically.
 You can obtain it by running `install.packages("INLA", repos=c(getOption("repos"), INLA="https://inla.r-inla-download.org/R/stable"), dep=FALSE)`.
 The default R-INLA binaries are built on Ubuntu1604.
 Instructions on how to obtain binaries for other Linux builds are available at http://www.r-inla.org/events/alternativelinuxbuilds.

+An INLA-PARDISO license is also required for computational efficiency.
+To obtain an INLA-PARDISO license, run `inla.pardiso()` in R after running `library(INLA)`.
+Once you obtain a license, point to it using `INLA::inla.setOption(pardiso.license = "pardiso.lic")` followed by `INLA::inla.pardiso.check()` to ensure that PARDISO is successfully installed and running.